 This program requires the following special accommodations fees for each program component in addition to Day Division Full-Time Undergraduate Program tuition and fees.
-Entering freshmen students in the Institute for Achievement are required to be enrolled for the full year in Institute A, which includes their first and second semester.
+Entering freshmen students in the Institute for Achievement are required to be enrolled for the full year in Institute A, which includes their first and second semesters.

 Year Semester

-\$11,750 \$5,875
+Institute A \$11,750 \$5,875

-\$8,450 \$4,225
+Institute B \$8,450 \$4,225

-\$1,060 pe r term
+Institute C (Evening) \$1,060 per term

-\$11,750